Sjögren's Syndrome

 Share it

-The Rheumatology Department at Vall d'Hebron Hospital has a long and successful history of treating patients with immune-mediated inflammatory diseases (IMID).
-The IMIDs are a group of systemic illnesses that share common characteristics and are of unknown aetiology.
+The immune-mediated inflammatory diseases (IMIDs) are a group of systemic illnesses that share common characteristics and are of unknown aetiology.
 Depending on which organ is most severely affected, different medical specialities are involved in caring for these patients.
 In addition, we have a wealth of experience in precision medical research in this area.

 Authorship: Helena Borrell Paños